manferlo81/build-function/README.md

 return expression;
 ```

-*... if `expression` is not present in the current environment, it will throw.*

 ### Set Expression

-It sets a value to the variable identified by the `id` in the current environment.
-If the variable has not been declared prevoiusly it will throw.
+It sets a value to the variable identified by the `id` in the current virtual scope.
+If the variable has not been declared prevoiusly, it will throw.

 ***syntax***